Warts and verrucas

 Freezing also carries a small risk of scarring or damaging underlying tissues such as tendons or nerves.
 It may not be suitable for certain people too, including younger children and people with circulation problems.

-Laser therapy, curettage (where the wart tissues is scraped off) and more specialist creams may be used on warts and verrucas that haven’t responded to salicylic acid or freezing therapies.
+Laser therapy, microwave therapy, curettage (where the wart tissues are scraped off), verucca needling (which involves puncturing the verucca with a needle to cause bleeding) and more specialist creams may be used on warts and verrucas that haven’t responded to salicylic acid or freezing therapies.
 However, such treatments are only usually available privately.

 Other types of warts